aitgcodes/litesoph-wiki/source/feature_and_implementations/independent_tasks/gs/gs.rst

 Parameters related to the convergence of electronic energies:

-**1. Maximum Iteration:** Maximum number of iterations in a scf cycle.
+**1. Maximum Iteration:** Maximum number of iterations in an scf cycle.

 **2. Energy Convergence (in au):** Convergence threshold in au for electronic energy.